winglang/wing/wingrr/README.md

 ## Tests

-A test CLI-like utility of the same name will be available in your build folder.
-This utility can be used to quickly identify correct execution of the library.
+A test CLI-like utility of the same name (wingrr) will be available in your build folder.
+This utility can be used to quickly identify correct execution of various languages supported without the need of another application.

 Make sure your `cwd` is the directory of this file.
 Temporarily run tests with: